dscho/pagefind-xkcd-demo/content/comics/2017-8-2-bun-alert.md

 Beret Guy: Yeah!
 We built it over the last few years.
 It's pretty small.
 Still looking for investors.

-Ponytail: But...why are you alerting people about rabbits?
+Ponytail: But...*why* are you alerting people about rabbits?

 [Zoom out; Beret Guy puts away his phone, points at the bun.]